madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 ## Model calibration (inversion)

-The calibation (inversion) of the developed model is achieved using the following command:
+The calibration (inversion) of the developed model is achieved using the following command:

 ```julia